Department of Agriculture

 - Where to Buy Crop Insurance

-All multi-peril crop insurance, including Catastrophic Risk Protection policies, are available from private crop insurance agents.
-A list of crop insurance agents is available at all USDA service centers and on the RMA website at Agent Locator.
+All multi-peril crop insurance, including Catastrophic Risk Protection policies, are available from private insurance agents.
+A list of crop insurance agents is available on the RMA website by using the rma.usda.gov/Information-Tools/Agent-Locator.

 The U.S. Department of Agriculture (USDA) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of an individual’s income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)
 Persons with disabilities who require alternative means for communication of program information (Braille, large print, audiotape, etc.) should contact USDA’s TARGET Center at 202-720-2600 (voice and TDD).
 To file a complaint of discrimination, complete, sign and mail a program discrimination complaint form, (available at any USDA office location or online at www.ascr.usda.gov), to: United States Department of Agriculture; Office of the Assistant Secretary for Civil Rights; 1400 Independence Ave., SW; Washington, DC 20250-9410.
 Or call toll free at (866) 632- 9992 (voice) to obtain additional information, the appropriate office or to request documents.
 Individuals who are deaf, hard of hearing, or have speech disabilities may contact USDA through the Federal Relay service at (800) 877-8339 or (800) 845-6136.